Peterpiotr/siguren-documentation/docs/source/operation/recovery/backup-procedure.rst

 - All MotoSuiveur® System logic faults (over speed etc) are inhibited.
 - "Hoist Enabled" signal is forced.
 - MS Unit limit switches are inhibited.
-- The MS Unit motor speed is physically limited to 110% during normal operation.
+- The MS Unit motor speed is physically limited to 110% during regular operation.
-- Hoist enable signals are ignored.
+- Hoist ENABLE signals are ignored.

 Backup procedure